-At the end of their studies, participants will receive a Master of Advanced Studies SUPSI in Music Composition diploma, under the condition that they:
+At the end of their studies, participants will obtain the title on condition that they:

 This title is not a professional qualification and does not qualify holders to teach in public schools in Switzerland.

-Participants must observe the Study Regulations of the University of Music.
-The University of Music reserves itself the right not to open the course in particular circumstances.
+The course is subject to the current Regulations of Studies of the University of Music.
+The University of Music reserves the right not to activate the course if the necessary conditions are not met.